Elena Dementieva: 2010: Final year

 Dementieva's next tournament was the Warsaw Open.
 As a second seed and receiving a bye in the first round, she lost to Tsvetana Pironkova in a nearly three-hour match.

 Dementieva was the fifth seed at the French Open.
 She defeated Petra Martić in the first round and Anabel Medina Garrigues in the second round.
 Despite clear injuries, she managed to come from a set down and breaks down in the second and third sets to defeat Aleksandra Wozniak in the third round and ran past Chanelle Scheepers in the fourth round.
 She booked her place in the semi-finals of the tournament, where she faced Italian 17th seed Francesca Schiavone, after comeback from a set down to win over Nadia Petrova in the quarterfinals.
 She retired after Schiavone won the first set in a tie break with a torn left calf muscle which was sustained in the second round, and subsequently withdrew from Eastbourne and Wimbledon.

-Dementieva started her hard-court campaign at Bank of the West Classic at Stanford, California, where she was the second seed.
+Dementieva started her hardcourt campaign at Stanford, California, where she was the second seed.
 She advanced to the quarterfinals where she fell to Maria Sharapova in three sets.
 She lost to Anastasia Pavlyuchenkova in the second round at Cincinnati.
 She did not repeat as champion at the Rogers Cup after suffering a two-sets loss to Zheng Jie in the third round.
 She lost to Caroline Wozniacki in the semifinals at New Haven, despite serving for the match at 5–4 in the third set.

 Dementieva was the 12th seed at the US Open.
 She defeated Olga Govortsova, Sybille Bammer and 24th seed Daniela Hantuchová to advance to the 4th round where she wasted four match points before falling to fifth seed Samantha Stosur.

 As the seventh seed, Dementieva reached the finals of the Pan Pacific Open where she faced top seed Caroline Wozniacki.
 Dementieva defeated Yaroslava Shvedova, Flavia Pennetta, second seed Vera Zvonareva and fifth seed Francesca Schiavone, but eventually lost to Wozniacki.
 At the China Open, she suffered a 6–7, 6–7 loss to Ana Ivanovic in the third round.

 On 9 October 2010, it was announced that Dementieva had qualified for the year-ending Tour Championships for the tenth time in her career.

 Dementieva's final event of the year was the WTA Tour Championships, where she qualified for the third consecutive year, as the No. 7 seed.
 Dementieva was still struggling with her ankle injury.
 As a member of the Maroon Group, Dementieva fell to Caroline Wozniacki and defeated Sam Stosur.
 Dementieva then faced Francesca Schiavone and lost in two sets.

 Retirement

 Following her loss to Schiavone, Dementieva announced her retirement in an on-court ceremony on 29 October 2010.
-She ended her career ranked world No. 9, with 16 WTA singles titles and 2 Grand Slam final appearances.
+She ended her career ranked world No. 9, with 16 career singles titles and two Grand Slam final appearances.
 Dementieva said in her speech that it had been an honour to be part of the tour.
 Zvonareva called her an inspiration.